Home

 #Goodwill #buy #turned #historic #Roman #bust #years

-"I used to be just searching for anything that regarded attention-grabbing," Young mentioned, and when she saw it, she knew she needed to have it.
+"I used to be just in search of something that seemed attention-grabbing," Young mentioned, and when she noticed it, she knew she had to have it.

-"It was a bargain at $35, there was no purpose to not purchase it," Young said.
+"It was a bargain at $35, there was no cause to not buy it," Young said.
 She instructed CNN Friday she has been reselling her antique finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any history to it.